router5/router5/README.md

 __[Example](https://github.com/router5/examples/tree/master/apps/react-redux)__ | __[Demo](http://router5.github.io/docs/with-react-redux.html)__

+Using router5 with redux removes the need to include _router5-listeners_.

 ## How to use

 - Create and configure your router instance
-- Create your store with `router5Middleware`
+- Create and configure your store including `router5Middleware` and `router5Reducer`
 - Use `routeNodeSelector` on route nodes in your component tree
 - Use provided actions to perform routing